It has been said that the late Steve Jobs could look into the future.

 You look at problems and possible solutions from various angles.

 You are preternaturally curious but also possess a healthy dose of paranoia.
 Being performance-driven means that you dissect problems and solutions beyond the point of normalcy.
-To ensure that your analysis doesn’t have gaps, you weigh the pros and cons, ups and downs, and benefits and liabilities.
+You weigh the pros and cons, ups and downs, and benefits and liabilities to ensure that your analysis doesn’t have gaps.

 You value people based on their ability to satisfy your intellectual curiosity.